A Strong Bisimulation for a Classical Term Calculus: Introduction

-\paragraph{Proof-nets.} A proof-net is a graph-like structure whose nodes denote logical inferences and whose edges or wires denote the formula they operate on (\cf Sec.~\ref{s:control:preliminaries:proof-nets}).
-Proof-nets were introduced in the setting of linear logic~\cite{Girard87}, which provides a mechanism to explicitly control the use of resources by restricting the application of the \emph{structural} rules of weakening and contraction.
+\paragraph{Proof-nets.} A proof-net is a graph-like structure whose nodes denote logical inferences and whose edges or wires denote the formula they operate on.
+Proof-nets were introduced in the setting of linear logic~\cite{Girard87}, a logic that provides a mechanism to explicitly control the use of resources by restricting the application of the \emph{structural} rules of weakening and contraction.
 Proof-nets are equipped with an operational semantics specified by graph transformation rules which captures cut elimination in sequent calculus.
 The resulting cut elimination rules on proof-nets are split into two different kinds: \emph{multiplicative}, that essentially reconfigure wires, and \emph{exponential}, which are the only ones that are able to erase or duplicate (sub)proof-nets.
 Most notably, proof-nets abstract away the order in which certain rules occur in a sequent derivation.
 As an example, assume three derivations of the judgements $\vdash \envdis{\Gam}{A}$, $\vdash \envdis{\Delta}{\envdis{A^\bot}{B}}$ and $\vdash \envdis{\Pi}{B^\bot}$, resp.
 The order in which these derivations are composed via cuts into a single derivation is abstracted away in the resulting proof-net:

 In other words, \emph{different} terms/derivations are represented by the \emph{same} proof-net.
 Hidden structural similarity between terms can thus be studied by translating them to proof-nets.
-Moreover, following the Curry--Howard isomorphism which relates computation and logic, this correspondence between a term language and a graphical formalism can also be extended to their reduction behavior~\cite{Accattoli18}.
-In this paper, however, we concentrate only on identifying those different derivations in classical logic which translate to the same graph representation.
-As is standard in the literature, the notion of proof-net identity we adopt goes beyond isomorphism of the underlying graphs and includes simple equalities such as \emph{associativity} of contraction nodes and other similar rewirings (\cf notion of \emph{structural equivalence} of proof-nets in Sec.~\ref{s:control:preliminaries:proof-nets}).
+Moreover, following the Curry--Howard isomorphism which relates computation and logic, this correspondence between a term language and a graphical formalism can also be extended to their reduction behavior~\cite{Accattoli18,Kesner22}.
+In this paper we focus on defining one such structural equality that is a strong bisimulation for a classical lambda calculus based on Parigot's $\calcLambdaMu$-calculus~\cite{Parigot92,Parigot93}.
+Although we rely on intuitions provided by Laurent's Polarized Proof Nets~\cite{Laurent02,Laurent03}, knowledge about Polarized Proof Nets is not required to read this work and is not further discussed.
+We begin with an overview of a similar program carried out in the intuitionistic case.